Last Updated on November 19, 2022 by Lori Geurin

 The Magic Process Called Autophagy

-Another amazing benefit of fasting is autophagy.
+Another fantastic benefit of fasting is autophagy.
 This is the human body’s natural process of rejuvenation.
-Our bodies clean out all of the trash in our cells through this process.
+Our bodies clean out all the trash in our cells through this process.
 This benefit is amazing, and it allows you to feel like a new person after going through intermittent fasting!

-It’s fantastic to know about these advantages, but let’s take a look at the science behind it.
+It’s fantastic to know about these advantages, but let’s look at the science behind it.

 How Intermittent Fasting Works